ChaseRichardsonGit/TheButler/README.md

             When someone posts a link with more than two reactions move/repost it to links for later channel.
             User has been inactive for 24 hours, check in on them.

-            Rename butler.js to discordbot.js
-            Add total cost back in and make it work for web, just log it not show it on screen.
-            Frontend Item - Username-input box floating down Post every link we write to the database goes to the links for later channel.
+            Post every link we write to the database goes to the links for later channel.